What Is a Paralegal? A Discovery of This Legal Role

 Paralegal career growth

-If you’re considering becoming a paralegal you’ll be happy to hear that, according to the BLS, employment of paralegals is projected to grow 15 percent from 2016-2026, which is well above the 7 percent average projected growth in employment for all occupations.1 Law firms are likely to hire more paralegals as they work to lower costs for their clients since trained paralegals can perform much of the work done by entry-level lawyers.
+If you’re considering becoming a paralegal you’ll be happy to hear that, according to the BLS, employment of paralegals is projected to grow 14 percent from 2021 to 2031, which is well above the 5 percent national average projected growth in employment for all occupations.1 Law firms are likely to hire more paralegals as they work to lower costs for their clients since trained paralegals can perform much of the work done by entry-level lawyers.

 What skills do paralegals need?